Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > Four mongrel creatures brawl amid the wreckage of this bedchamber while a fifth watches and cackles behind a life-sized, painted wooden statue of a saintly woman in robes.
 ^4fa

-Five [[/5.
-Mechanics/Bestiary/Humanoid/Mongrelfolk (COS).md|mongrelfolk]] are confined here.
+Five [[5.
+Mechanics\Bestiary\Humanoid\Mongrelfolk (COS).md|mongrelfolk]] are confined here.
 The four that are fighting aren't trying to kill each other, but they are trying to assert dominance.
 They stop fighting if a character separates them.

 The statue is a little over 5 feet tall and carved from a single piece of wood.
 It depicts Saint Markovia.
 Close inspection reveals that it is covered with bite marks.